frc-team7587/Marquee-1/TestLedMatrix/README.md

 - Power supply ground
 - LED array ground

+The ESP32 has three ground pins: 14, 32, and 38.
+They are interchangeable.

-### Wiring the Marquee
+### Wiring the Display Panel

 The Marquee has three sets of wires:

 * Red, green, and white signal output wires atached to a 3 pin female connector.
 These are used for daisy chaining panels.
-We don't use them.
+Since we only have a single panel, leave them be and tuck them out of the way.
 * Unterminated (no connector attached) red and black wires for power.
 We apply power here.
 * Red, green, and white signal input wires attached to a 3 pin male connecter for signal and optional power input.
 We only use the signal wires.